What Is Geothermal Energy?

 Is Geothermal Energy Production Sustainable?

-Geothermal energy is generally classified as a renewables resource because the energy extracted from the resource is continuously replaced by more energy in the same amount of time required to remove the energy.
+Geothermal energy is generally classified as a renewable resource because the energy extracted from the resource is continuously replaced by more energy in the same amount of time required to remove the energy.

 And on the characteristics of the resource.
 The extent of CO2 emissions from high-temperature geothermal fields used for electricity generation is variable but much lower than from fossil fuel plants.
 With regard to their environmental impact, depending on the geological conditions of the different regions, geothermal fluids contain a variable amount of gases, mainly nitrogen and carbon dioxide, some hydrogen sulfide and ammonia, mercury, radon, and boron with small proportions.